Traces of Exploitation in Childhood

 Project Developer & Supervisor: Kameel Ahmady

 The research adopted a qualitative research strategy while conducting research with children, and interview and participant observation have been used as key methods of data collection.
-Like any other research with children, the research needed to address gatekeepers, including parents, employers and street gangs in order to secure safe access.
+Like any other research with children, the research needed to address gatekeepers, including parents, employers, and street gangs in order to secure safe access.
 Predictably, identification of child labourers and access to them proved to be challenging, as quite often children were afraid of their (mostly illicit) employers finding out they had taken part in the research, and this became more challenging during the Covid 19 pandemic.

 traces of exploitation in childhood avayebuf com